kidmirage/OSI-Challenger-1P-Reproduction/README.md

 The emulator supports the loading and saving of basic programs to the TAPEs folder.
 (Very simple implementation at this point.)
-- To load a basic program press F1 and select the file to load from the dialog that pops up.
+- To load a basic program press CTRL-l and select the file to load from the dialog that pops up.
 Then enter the LOAD command at the > prompt.
 - To save a basic program first enter the SAVE command, then type in LIST but do not press Enter.
-Press F2 to select the file name to save the program to then press Return.
+Press CTRL-s to select the file name to save the program to then press Return.
 The program will list to the screen and be save to the selected file.
 When the list is complete enter the LOAD command then press Space followed by Return to reset the virtual cassette.